Promote, understand and preserve the Filipino heritage in Albany Western Australia

 About the Albany Filipino Association of Australia Incorporated

-The association has started in 2005, where group of Filipino migrants led by Joe Camiquin and Marina Taylor started to have a Filipino Association here in Albany, Western Australia and the rest as what they say is now part of the history of the association.
+The association has started in 2005, where group of Filipino migrants led by Joe Camiquin (2005 President), Bernabe Mercado (2005 Vice-President) and Marina Taylor (2005 Secretary) started to organise a Filipino Association here in Albany, Western Australia and the rest as what they say is now part of the history of the association.

 Our Sub-Committees